verilylifesciences/variant-qc/R/PlatinumGenomes-QC/comparison/sexCheck/plinkCombined/README.md

 #### Outputs:
   * [sex-check-with-fam](sex-check-with-fam.sexcheck):
-    * PLINK output when using actual pedgiree info.
+    * PLINK output when using actual pedigree info.

   * [sex-check-no-fam](sex-check-no-fam.sexcheck):
     * PLINK output when using a dummy .fam file where all individuals have